Salary data sourced from BLS Occupational Employment and Wage Statistics (May 2025). For informational purposes only.

 How much does an active-duty military psychologist make?

 Active-duty psychologists enter as O-3 (Captain in Army or Air Force, Lieutenant in Navy).
-The 2026 O-3 over-2-years base pay is approximately $77,304 annually.
+The 2026 O-3 over-2-years base pay is $75,276 annually ($6,273 per month per the DoD basic pay table effective 1 January 2026).
 With Basic Allowance for Housing (BAH), Basic Allowance for Subsistence (BAS), the Health Professions Officer Special Pay (HPOSP) bonus, and retention bonus eligibility, total cash compensation typically reaches $115,000 to $140,000 by year 3 to 5.
-An O-5 (Lieutenant Colonel / Commander) with 14 years of service earns approximately $115,000 base plus $30,000 to $55,000 BAH (location-dependent) plus continuing HPOSP, totaling roughly $165,000 to $200,000 cash compensation.
+An O-5 (Lieutenant Colonel / Commander) with 14 years of service earns $128,568 base ($10,714 per month) plus $30,000 to $55,000 BAH (location-dependent) plus continuing HPOSP, totaling roughly $165,000 to $200,000 cash compensation.
 Military service also includes the Tricare healthcare benefit, the BRS (Blended Retirement System) pension, 30 days paid leave annually, and tax-free housing allowances.

 Is the DoD civilian psychologist path different from active-duty?